juhoinkinen/Annif-wiki/Backend:-nn_ensemble.md

 nodes | The number of nodes (neurons) in the hidden layer of the neural network.
 Defaults to 100 dropout_rate | The amount of dropout to apply between layers (between 0.0 and 1.0) during training.
 Defaults to 0.2 optimizer | The optimizer to use.
-Defaults to "adam" epochs | The number of passes over the initial training data to perform lr | The learning rate of the optimizer.
+Defaults to "adam" epochs | The number of passes over the initial training data to perform.
+Defaults to 10 learn-epochs | The number of passes over the data to perform when performing online learning.
+Defaults to 1 lr | The learning rate of the optimizer.
 Default depends on the optimizer lmdb_map_size | Maximum size of the LMDB database in bytes.
 The default is 1073741824 i.e. 1GB.